Tattoos, Henna and Breastfeeding

 Existing Tattoos

 Any existing tattoos that you have will not impact your ability to breastfeed your baby.
-Many nursing mothers and parents are beautifully decorated with tattoos!
+Many nursing mothers are beautifully decorated with tattoos!
 It is generally believed that ink molecules are too large to pass into your milk.
 Thus, it is unlikely your baby would be affected by the tattoo.
 However, concern has been raised about possible health risks of tattoos.
 Newer research indicates that some of the chemicals in the ink might pass into your blood slowly over months or years.
 If this is the case, the effect on your health or your baby’s is unknown.
 Health Canada does not regulate tattoo inks because they are considered cosmetics.

 It may be valuable to know that there are chemicals all around us, in the air we breathe, the food we eat and the water we drink.
 It is impossible to know where all of our exposure to the chemicals in our bodies comes from.
 For more information please see Breastfeeding in a Polluted World.